Soft serve: Characteristics

-Some soft serve forms, like many other processed foods, contain palm oil.

 Ice cream and similar products must be frozen quickly to avoid crystal growth.
 Moreover, when the soft serve is stored below freezing temperature after dispensing for a substantial time, it will soon freeze solid.
 Thus, to sell and consume soft serve in its most palatable state, it must be prepared by a special machine at the point of sale.
 Pre-mixed product (see definitions below) is introduced to the storage chamber of the machine where it is kept at 3 °C. When the product is drawn from the draw valve, a fresh mix combined with the targeted quantity of air is introduced to the freezing chamber by gravity or pump.
 It is then churned, quickly frozen, and stored until required.

 While the most basic machines only dispense one flavor of the mix at a time, specific models of soft-serve machines have an additional nozzle that dispenses a mixture of two different flavors simultaneously.
 This mixture emerges in a distinct swirl pattern.
 Its distinctive flavor on menus is classified as swirl or twist.

 Pre-mix can be obtained in several forms: